datsoftlyngby/soft2019spring-test/README.md

 -	Know the different types of nonfunctional tests and the basic implications involved in nonfunctional testing
 - Set up and execute different types of functional and non functional tests
 - Be able to set up and execute a basic performance test
-- Produce measurements and metrics regarding system performance
+- Produce metrics regarding system performance

 ### Continuous Integration / Continuous Deployment
 -	Know the difference between automated testing, test automation, continuous integration, delivery and deployment and DevOps principles